 The cheapest way to get to Singapore from KL is by bus.
 There are lots of choices but it looks like the current price is rm30 to rm100+ for luxury buses.
 Its a bit tedius at the border.
 Off the bus with you pack, back on, drive 500m and of and on again.
 Plus the lines can be quite long at immigration.
 I have crossed the border both ways a few times.
 Its about a 5 hr trip.

 Next time I might try the AirAsia flight ( http://www.airasia.com ) where the current discount fare is rm60 ( au$25 ).
-You need to add the trip to KLIA ( ans hour from KL) and back from Changi so the it probably takes a little less time and costs a bit more. about 10 years ago
+You need to add the trip to KLIA ( ans hour from KL) and back from Changi so the it probably takes a little less time and costs a bit more. over 10 years ago

 There are three ways you should consider.
 What you choose really depends on the kind of experience you are looking for: